brainflow-dev/brainflow/emulator/README.md

-# Brainflow Emulator (Cyton)
+# Brainflow emulator allows users to run tests without EEG headset.

-Brainflow Cyton emulator allows users to run tests without EEG headset.
+## Brainflow Emulator (Cyton)

 * On Windows it works using [com0com](http://com0com.sourceforge.net/)
 * On Linux it works using pty